-An effect produced by dusting wet ink after printing with a metallic powder.
+After printing, this effect is created by dusting wet ink with metallic powder afterward.

-Bronzing is a printing technique that uses a chemical or metallic powder to create a raised, 3D effect on paper or cardstock.
-It’s often used for business cards, invitations, and other types of stationery.
+Bronzing is a printing technique that uses chemical or metallic powders to create an embossed 3D effect on paper or cardstock, frequently used for business cards, invitations and other stationery items.

-Once the powder is applied, it’s heat-sealed onto the paper.
-This creates a raised, 3D effect that can add depth and dimension to your design.
+Once applied, the powder is heat-sealed onto paper for a raised, 3D effect that adds depth and dimension to any design.

-Bronzing can be used to create a variety of effects, from subtle to dramatic.
-It’s a great way to add visual interest to your printed materials.
+Bronzing can create an array of effects ranging from subtle to dramatic, adding visual interest and visual distinction to printed materials.

-How is bronzing different from other printing techniques?
+How does bronzing differ from other printing techniques?